Tawe/personal-blog/content/artumin/The Storm and the Ledger - An Examination of Trust.md

 title: The Storm and the Ledger - An Examination of Trust
 date: 2025-05-17
 type: story
-excerpt: Storms test a leader's resolve.
-Experience vs. potential in this fantasy short story about trust & leadership.
+excerpt: "Storms test a leader's resolve.
+Experience vs. potential in this fantasy short story about trust & leadership."
 categories:
   - Leadership
   - Fantasy Fiction